 Alternatively, a noncustodial parent may also ask for a modification.
 This is usually done when the individual loses a job or receives a pay cut.
 In these cases, the court may allow a decrease in support to compensate for the loss of income.
 Again, the parent will have to show evidence to prove his or her case in making the request for modification.

 As these facts indicate, establishing child support through the courts is a complex matter.
-To obtain the best possible result, it’s important to hire an experienced attorney.
-A knowledgeable family law attorney will help you protect your rights, while ensuring your children receive the best possible care.
+To obtain the possible result, it’s important to hire an experienced attorney.
+A knowledgeable family law attorney will help you protect your rights, while ensuring your children receive the possible care.